jasonwillyan/ESLint-Test-Cypress-JavaScript/README.md

 ## VS Code
-restart VS Code and you will see the warnings in your project code
+Restart VS Code and you will see the warnings in your project code

 Example: